All Episodes

 And if you were who you were back in the late 80s and early 90s, you'd be doing animal rights updates all over the place about the obsessive coverage over this horse.

-He says there are real heroes in this country and across the oceans in foreign countries that are dying that don't get the kind of coverage the horse is getting.
+He said, there are real heroes in this country and across the oceans in foreign countries that are dying, that don't get the kind of coverage the horse is getting.

-And I'm sitting there and I'm listening to this standing there, actually.
+And I'm sitting there and I'm listening to that, standing there actually.

 No seats in our kitchen.